 Matt Kenseth to leave Roush at end of season

-“I’d like to thank Matt Kenseth for his many years of loyal service,” team co-owner Jack Roush said in a statement.
+“I’d like to thank Matt Kenseth for his many years of loyal service,” co-owner Roush said Tuesday.
 “Matt has been an integral part of this organization for well over a decade, and we are extremely appreciative of his accomplishments and contributions to the team, and will always consider him a part of the Roush Fenway family.”

-His relationship with owner Jack Roush and current general manager Robbie Reiser dates to 1997, when Kenseth first drove Reiser’s No. 17 entry.
-Reiser then became Kenseth’s crew chief at Roush in 2000, Kenseth’s rookie season.
+His relationship with current general manager Robbie Reiser, like Kenseth a native of Wisconsin, dates at least to 1997, when Kenseth first drove Reiser’s No. 17 entry.
+It was eventually merged into the Roush organization, and Reiser became Kenseth’s crew chief at Roush in 2000, Kenseth’s rookie season.